January 7, 2020 by Ron Stull

 When on, GaN transistors (like those made of silicon) resemble a resistance between drain and source, often referred to as Ron, and the conduction losses are proportional to this resistance.
 A key benefit of GaN and other WBG materials is their relationship between breakdown voltage and Ron.
 Figure 1 shows the theoretical limits of this relationship for silicon, GaN, and silicon carbide (SiC), another WBG material.
 It can be seen that for a given breakdown voltage, the Ron of the WBG devices is much lower than that of silicon, with GaN being the lowest of the three.
 As silicon is nearing its theoretical limit, the use of GaN and other WBG materials becomes necessary if improvements to Ron are to continue.

 Another way that GaN reduces switching loss is through the absence of a body diode.
 To avoid a short circuit condition, a period of time exists when both switches of a half-bridge are off, known as the ”dead-time”.
 During this period, current continues to flow, but because both switches are off, it is forced through the body diode.
-The body diode is much less efficient than the Ron resistance of a Si MOSFET when it is on.
-For a GaN FET there is no body diode.
-Current that would flow through the body diode of Si FET instead flows through the Ron resistance.
+The body diode is much less efficient than the Ron resistance of a silicon transistor when it is on.
+For a GaN transistors there is no body diode.
+Current that would flow through the body diode of a silicon transistor instead flows through the Ron resistance.
 This significantly reduces the losses incurred during the dead-time.